-Our curriculum aims to enable, develop and challenge children’s abilities in a range of physical activities and sports – helping them to develop their personal fitness and a healthy sense of competition and also learn important life skills such as communication, teamwork, leadership, organisation, honesty, perseverance, resilience and fair play.
+Our curriculum is customised, designed and personalised for the pupils in our school and aims to enable, develop and challenge children’s abilities in a range of physical activities and sports – helping them to develop their personal fitness and a healthy sense of competition and also learn important life skills such as communication, teamwork, leadership, organisation, honesty, perseverance, resilience and fair play.

 We follow the breadth of the programmes of study of the National Curriculum for physical education.
 All children take part in two hours of exciting and active PE every week, both indoors and outdoors, using a wide variety of equipment.
 Lessons are taught by the class teacher or our specialist PE HLTA.
 Teachers encourage, reassure and support during every PE lesson to develop resilience, determination and confidence to succeed.